 In leaving the office, Walsh said the town has a lot of opportunity to grow in the downtown area, industrial park and worldwide companies, but it very much needs economic development and to utilize young professionals in the area.

 "They are our future," Walsh said.

 Recently, on March 29, Zoning/Planning Administrator Charles "Chuck" Wise read aloud an open letter to the Select Board in support of the town manager.
 It was signed by 13 of the town's department heads, which led Barnett to feel it may have put employees in an uncomfortable situation.

 "If that letter hadn't been written, I would have written it," said Walsh at the March 29 Select Board meeting."I would have done it at home and I would have done it on letter head.
 And I was asked to sign this; I didn't have to sign it, but I did and no one was coerced."

-"I can't stress enough what the employees have done in the downtown, it is fantastic, the opportunities that exist are great," said Walsh.
+"I can't stress enough for what the employees have done in the downtown is fantastic, the opportunities that exist are great," said Walsh.
 "In some ways I wish I could stay there to watch it develop."